dof-dss/unity_shell/README.md

 site:add -- Add a new site to the project.
 site:remove -- Remove a site from the project.
+site:edit -- Edit details of an existing site.
 site:list -- List the sites for the project.